-Hypertext Interview With Lynn Sloan
+Hypertext Interview with Lynn Sloan

-Interviewed by Christine Rice
+By Christine Rice

 For me, a brilliant piece of writing often shatters what I thought I knew, dumps it out – messy and unrecognizable – before rearranging the pieces in a way that shifts my perception.
 That perception might be nudged significantly or incrementally but after reading the last page, I almost always see more deeply and with more generosity.
 Lynn Sloan’s most recent collection of short stories, This Far Isn’t Enough, is one of those collections I tumbled into, and when I came up for air, emerged changed.